 For a drain valve and TP relief valve, you can attempt to change them on your own if you have previous experience.
 An internal leak means you will need to replace the whole tank.

-For most homeowners, it’s best to hire a professional as you are dealing with dangerously hot water and pressure.
+For most homeowners, it’s best to hire a professional such as a licensed plumber, as you are dealing with dangerously hot water and pressure.

-To find a plumber in your area, use the link below.
+To find a licensed plumber in your area to fix the water heater leaking, use the link below.